 If the company has taken advantage of the small companies exemption in preparing the directors’ report, it does not have to contain the statement as to the amount that the directors recommend be paid by way of dividend.
 If taking up the small companies exemption, the directors’ report must contain a statement above the director’s or secretary’s signature and printed name to that effect.

-For further information on the reporting simplifications available to companies that qualify for the small companies regime, click here.
+Read further information on the reporting simplifications available to companies that are entitled to the small companies regime.

-The additional information required in the directors’ report will depend on whether a company is small, medium-sized, large or quoted.
+The additional information required in the directors’ report will depend on a number of different factors, including whether a company is small, medium-sized, large or quoted.